CaliFlowers/Califlowers/README.md

 - 😄 Pronouns: ...
 He/ Him.
 - ⚡ Fun fact: ...
 You only need to trigger me to get me to break into song

-I speak fluent English, and Tagalog; Espanol de buena calidad, ein bisschen Deutsch
+I speak fluent English, and Tagalog, Espanol de buena calidad, ein bisschen Deutsch, etcetera

 I love trivia, musicals, and just being free-spirited in general.
 I like to learn new things.
 I'm not the quickest at picking up new things; but I'm willing to persevere until I master something.
 I don't just pursue education to get a better salary or job; I study new things because I genuinely believe in pursuing enlightenment about the universe.
 It is my highest wish to understand the poetry hidden in the mathematical order of the Universe; so that I my set it to my music.